 Goa is a state in western India.
 It is located along the Arabian Sea.
 It was a Portuguese colony prior to 1961.
 Goa is also known for its beaches.
 Some beaches are Baga, Palolem, and Agonda.

-Fort Aguada: This 17th century Portugese Fort is situated on hilltop at the confluence of the Mandovi River and Arabain Sea.
+Fort Aguada: This 17th-century Portuguese Fort is situated on a hilltop at the confluence of the Mandovi River and the Arabian Sea.
 The Fort provides a mesmerizing view of the Beach.

-Cabo Palace: It is Governor’s residence and even though one cannot visit, while visiting the sea to watch dolphins one can catch glimpses of this beautiful palace set on an island.
+Cabo Palace: It is the Governor’s residence and even though one cannot visit while visiting the sea to watch dolphins one can catch glimpses of this beautiful palace set on an island.

-Fontainhas: Fontainhas is actually an abandoned Chappell with many colourful portugese houses and villas.
+Fontainhas: Fontainhas is actually an abandoned Chappell with many colorful Portuguese houses and villas.
 Roaming around the street will actually give you a taste of Latin quarters.